MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 ![Relationship view for composite models](media/desktop-composite-models/composite-models_04.png)

-At this point you could build simple visuals by using fields from this source.
-For example, the following image shows total sales amount by *ProductName*, for a selected quarter.
+At this point, you could build simple visuals by using fields from this source.
+For example, the following image shows total sales by *ProductName*, for a selected quarter.

 ![Visual based on data](media/desktop-composite-models/composite-models_05.png)